ibm-telemetry/telemetry-js/README.md

 - When `npm install` (or equivalent) is run on the CI server (resulting in the instrumented package getting installed), IBM Telemetry gets installed too and runs a script which analyzes your source code and captures data about your usage of the instrumented package.
 - This data is anonymized and reported back to a server at IBM.
-For more details about exactly what is captured and how sensitive data is anonymized, keep reading.
+Details on what data is captured and how data is anonymized are described below.
 - Though IBM Telemetry is installed as a regular dependency in the instrumented package, it has no exports and therefore **does not impact your project's source code or build output in any way.**
   Said differently: this is not a runtime package.
 It has no "shippable code".
 It is static source